Dealing with debt and money struggles

 We know that being in debt or struggling with money can be very difficult for many people.
 Whether you’re a customer of ours or not, we want to help you manage your finances and reduce your money worries.

-And of course, if you are a Fair for You customer, make sure you look at our FAQs if you’ve got any question about managing your account.
+If you are a Fair for You customer, make sure you look at our FAQs and Help and Support pages if you’ve got any question about managing your account.

 The MoneyHelper website, run by the Government’s official Money & Pensions Service, has lots of free information and resources, such as a budget planner to help you keep track of your spending; guides on how to choose the right bank account for you; and information on prioritising your bills.